devexp-pro/reface/docs/dom/jsx.md

-# JSX в Reface
+# JSX in Reface

-JSX в Reface позволяет писать шаблоны в декларативном стиле, похожем на React. Это делает код более читаемым и удобным для разработчиков, знакомых с React.
+JSX in Reface allows you to write templates in a declarative, React-like style.
+This makes the code more readable and familiar for developers with React experience.

-## Настройка
+## Setup

 ### tsconfig.json